 A number of outposts are controlled from the St. Kizito hospital.
 The Morogoro Support Foundation regularly sends specialists to develop and realize new projects together with local groups.

 We initiate improvement of hospital care and facilities.
 In 2013 a new maternity clinic was opened and the operating room and various nursing departments were modernized.
 The installation of improved sewerage, water pipes and lighting has also been realized.

 The Morogoro Support Foundation was established in 1998.
 By bringing together employees and physicians from the Alrijne Zorggroep (vh Rijnland Hospital) in Leiderdorp, the Atrium in Heerlen and other volunteers, the foundation makes a structural contribution to the improvement of medical care in the Morogoro province, Tanzania.

 The foundation also organizes campaigns in the Netherlands to create awareness of the need for medical care in Tanzania.
 By bringing together people, ideas, funds, materials and knowledge, the foundation facilitates projects in collaboration with the local residents.

 Making a contribution to the improvement of medical care in the Morogoro province in Tanzania, in particular for St. Kizito Hospital, Mikumi and the St. Agnes clinic, Lugono.
 The foundation strives to achieve this goal by:

 Our doctors and nurses go to share their knowledge with the locals about twice a year.
 Both local employees and doctors work with great enthusiasm on:

-The people in Tanzania need your support so we can give our support.
+The people of Tanzania need your and our support.